 3 vs 4 vs 5 vs 7 Day Split: What workout routine is best for you?

-This guide will show you the advantages and disadvantages of doing either a 3 day workout split, 4 day split workout, 5 day split workout plan or a full 7 day split routine.
+This guide will show you the advantages and disadvantages of doing either a 3 day workout split, 4 day split workout, 5 day split workout plan or a full 7-day gym workout plan.
 For example routines please scroll down!

 Working out can be tough, there’s no denying that, especially if you find yourself struggling for both, time, and motivation in the process.